3 strategies to make friends IRL - even if you feel socially left behind

 But even cooler, try to do something new!
 Follow classes.
 Learn to paint, or farm, or drive stick (I’m looking at you Americans).
 Preferably something you do with a group.
 Where you and other rookies get the hang of a new skill.
 It is fun and interesting to bond over shared fuck ups!
 Failing and messing shit up together, but eventually learning something new, it’s fun!

 Or better yet, try volunteering.
 Go to your local soup kitchen, or help at the local marathon.
 Give yourself to a community and help loads of strangers.
-People will appreciate your effort, and your fellow volunteers are happy you join them in their endeavor.
+People will appreciate your effort, and your fellow volunteers are happy you help them.
 A low threshold, enriching environment to meet and help people.

 A last potential option is reacquainting yourself with lost friends or classmates.
 You kinda know each other already.
 Which makes reconnecting easier.
 It may feel a bit awkward, but if you used to have a good bond but you grew apart, there is no reason you can’t reconnect.
 It is easy to find them on Facebook and reach out.
 Just ask if they are up for hanging out.
 Rebuild your friendship from there.